Green Star Staff

 Technical Assistance Coordinator

 Anne Stefanich is part-time Technical Assistance Coordinator.
 Anne is the true meaning of "Alaska Grown."
 Born and raised in Anchorage, she has traveled extensively throughout the State and the North American continent, though always returning home to the last frontier.

 Anne has experience with non-profits including overseeing the Challenger program for the Boys and Girls Club, getting kids out doing community service, hiking, and river rafting.

 Anne is excited to be part of the Green Star team.
 Inspired by visits to Vancouver, BC, she has seen first-hand how business can work to protect the environment to create a better community for all.

 An avid hockey player, Anne spends much of her off time at the rink (summer and winter).
 During the summer and fall she also can be found hiking or fishing.

 (with Sky and Glacier)

 Jeanne grew up in New York State in the Finger Lakes region.
 She earned a BS in Communications from Cornell University and an MS in Conservation Behavior from the University of Michigan.
-She has more than 20 years of experience in the environmental field, focusing on recycling and pollution prevention issues.
+She has 25 years of experience in the environmental field, focusing on recycling and pollution prevention issues.